 The Agricultural Improvement Act of 2018 (Farm Bill) was signed into law on December 20, 2018.
 This new Farm Bill will govern an array of federal farm and food programs, including commodity price support payments, farm credit, conservation programs, research, rural development and foreign and domestic food programs for five years through 2023.
-The new Farm Bill continues to provide support for crop insurance programs and commodity support programs, strengthen livestock disaster programs, and provides dairy producers with an updated voluntary margin protection program that will provide more flexibility to dairy operations.
-The Farm Bill also authorizes the production and marketing of industrial hemp in accord with state or federal regulations.
+The new Farm Bill continues to provide support for crop insurance programs and commodity support programs, strengthen livestock disaster programs, and provides dairy producers with an updated voluntary margin protection program that will provide additional risk management options to dairy operations.
+The Farm Bill also clarifies the Insurance Corporation's authority, role and procedures for acting as a conservator or receiver of a troubled System institution.
+The Farm Bill provides a range of statutory options to the Insurance Corporation including, but not limited to, marshalling and liquidating assets, satisfying claims of creditors and using interim devices such as bridge banks.
 Many provisions of the Farm Bill will require the United States Department of Agriculture (USDA) to develop rules and procedures to fully implement these authorities.
-The timing for the issuance of those rules is uncertain and has been impacted by the ongoing shutdown of portions of the Federal government.
+The timing for the issuance of those rules is uncertain.